Comoro River: Course

 A minor tributary, sometimes referred to as the Berloi River or the Berloi-Fatisi River, rises in Aileu municipality and passes over the Berloi Waterfall in Fatisi, Aileu.
 It then continues for about a further 3 km, until it flows into the main river some 5 km downstream of Railaco (near both the point where the Balele/Hare River becomes the Comoro River, and the tripoint between Aileu, Ermera, and Liquiçá municipalities).

 History

-Both before and since East Timor resumed independence in 2002, the river's flood-prone channels in Dili have been improved and provided with revetments or riverbank protection.
+Both before and since Timor-Leste resumed independence in 2002, the river's flood-prone channels in Dili have been improved and provided with revetments or riverbank protection.
 The improvements have been assessed as having a capacity to convey flood waters over a 25-year flood.